Milwaukee metropolitan area: Combined statistical area

-The Milwaukee–Racine–Waukesha Combined Statistical Area is made up of the Milwaukee–Waukesha–West Allis Metropolitan Statistical Area (Milwaukee, Waukesha, Washington and Ozaukee counties), the Racine Metropolitan Statistical Area (Racine County), the Beaver Dam Micropolitan Statistical Area (Dodge County), the Watertown-Fort Atkinson Micropolitan Area (Jefferson County), and the Whitewater-Elkorn Micropolitan Area (Walworth County) according to the U.S. Census.
+The Milwaukee–Racine–Waukesha, WI Combined Statistical Area is made up of the Milwaukee–Waukesha, WI MSA (Milwaukee, Waukesha, Washington and Ozaukee counties), the Racine–Mount Pleasant, WI MSA (Racine County), the Beaver Dam, WI Micropolitan Statistical Area (µSA) (Dodge County), the Watertown–Fort Atkinson, WI µSA (Jefferson County), and the Whitewater–Elkorn, WI µSA (Walworth County) according to the OMB.
 Updated definitions released in February 2013 added Dodge, Jefferson and Walworth Counties to the Milwaukee CSA.
 Kenosha, despite being just 32 miles from Milwaukee and 50 miles from Chicago, is included as part of the Chicago CSA, as Kenosha has more residents who commute to the Chicago area.
-As of the 2019 census estimates, the Milwaukee–Racine–Waukesha Combined Statistical Area population was 2,047,966, the largest in Wisconsin and the 33rd largest in the United States.
-The Milwaukee-Racine-Waukesha CSA shares an eastern border with the Madison MSA the Janesville-Beloit MSA which in turn are both a part of the Madison CSA.
+As of the 2025 census estimates, the Milwaukee–Racine–Waukesha Combined Statistical Area population was 2,055,658, the largest in Wisconsin and the 33rd largest in the United States.
+The Milwaukee–Racine–Waukesha CSA shares an eastern border with the Madison MSA and the Janesville–Beloit MSA, which in turn are both a part of the Madison–Janesville–Beloit CSA.